Fermium/cartacea/README.md

 It allows you to use Pandoc and LaTex with minimun to no command line knowledge and take advantage of modern tools like GitHub.

+While running in a CI environment it can take advantage of [latex-docker](https://github.com/fermiumlabs/latex-docker).

 ### Document authoring

 You can write documents with all the ease and simplicity of plain straight markdown, plus additions from Pandoc and a few plugins.